MVPet/Project-G.F.T/index.md

 <p>The framework was developed using SDL2.1, Boost, and C++, but both demo and framework are in the very early prototype stages (as seen below).</p>

-<p>As for the design of the engine, I treated each "state" of the game as its own state and utilized a stack to manage these states (such as MenuState, BattleState, PauseState).
+<p>As for the design of the framework, I treated each "state" of the game as its own state and utilized a stack to manage these states (such as MenuState, BattleState, PauseState).
 This allows for each state to be self contained and can be stacked upon each other without fear of any conflicts happening. (e.g. I can just push PauseState on top of BattleState to pause the game and then pop it off to unpause the game).</p>

 <p>The framework also allows for basic graphic options such as different resolutions and fullscreen/windowed modes with borderless variants.
 The settings are saved in an ini file upon leaving the menu and are loaded at the game's initial startup.</p>